-Paris, France’s capital, might just be the most popular destination in Europe and I’m pretty sure that a visit to this wondrous city has been or is in your travel bucket list — it has certainly been on mine.
-I first landed in Paris in 2013 and up till now, I can still remember its utter magnificence!
+Paris, France’s capital, might just be the most popular destination in Europe and I’m pretty sure that a visit to this wondrous city has been or is on your travel bucket list — it has certainly been on mine and I first landed in Paris a long time ago, yet up till now, I can still remember its utter magnificence!

 I have to admit though that before my arrival, I had grim thoughts that it would just be one of those overly-romanticized destinations… but I was absolutely delighted when I proved myself wrong.
-With its sophisticated ambiance, cafe culture, wide boulevards, picturesque 19th-century cityscape, Axe historique (line of monuments, buildings and thoroughfares that extends from the center) and so many other enthralling features, there should really be no doubt at all about how Paris is a magical place!
-(In fact, it becomes even more magical once the night creeps in.)
+With its sophisticated ambiance, cafe culture, wide boulevards, picturesque 19th-century cityscape, Axe Historique (line of monuments, buildings, and thoroughfares that extends from the center) and so many other enthralling features, there should really be no doubt at all about how Paris is a magical place!

 However… as one of the global centers for art, culture, fashion, and gastronomy, I can understand how it can be such a dizzying ordeal to plan out an itinerary in Paris.
-So in order to lessen your ‘load’, I will be giving you the highlights of this vast metropolis that you must absolutely see and do — but to make this deal even better, given how Paris is known to be one of the most expensive cities in the world, I’d also like to prove that your trip doesn’t really need to be pricey at all because there are various things that you can do without spending.
+So in order to help you save some time and effort, I will be giving you the highlights of this vast metropolis that you must absolutely see and do.

 So with this, I present to you the top 10 FREE things to do in Paris, the esteemed city of love and lights!